awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ### SYNTAX\_ERROR: Column cannot be resolved<a name="troubleshooting-athena-syntax_error-column-cannot-be-resolved"></a>

-This error can occur when you query a table created by an AWS AWS Glue crawler from a UTF\-8 encoded CSV file that has a byte order mark \(BOM\)\.
+This error can occur when you query a table created by an AWS Glue crawler from a UTF\-8 encoded CSV file that has a byte order mark \(BOM\)\.
 AWS Glue doesn't recognize the BOMs and changes them to question marks, which Amazon Athena doesn't recognize\.
 The solution is to remove the question mark in Athena or in AWS Glue\.
-For more information, see [How do I resolve the syntax error "column cannot be resolved" in Athena?](http://aws.amazon.com/premiumsupport/knowledge-center/athena-syntax-error-column-id/) in the AWS Knowledge Center\.

 ## Throttling Issues<a name="troubleshooting-athena-throttling-issues"></a>